HailOrion/Sololearn_Shapes/README.md

 # Sololearn_Shapes
-An java exercise on sololearn
+A java exercise on sololearn